-Business Rates Appeals Provision - Carrying Value of Boston Borough Council's Share at 31 March 2019 £0.540m
+Business Rates Appeals Provision - Carrying Value of Boston Borough Council's Share at 31 March 2020 £0.540m

 Since the introduction of the Business Rate Retention Scheme effective from 1 April 2013, local authorities need to account for any reduction in Business Rates income and repayment to ratepayers, in respect of successful appeals against business rates for the current and earlier years.
-A provision has been made in the accounts based on the best estimate of the amount that the Council might need to repay as a result of successful appeals up to 31 March 2019.
+A provision has been made in the accounts based on the best estimate of the amount that the Council might need to repay as a result of successful appeals up to 31 March 2020.
 For appeals already lodged, this estimate has been calculated using the latest Valuation Office Agency list of outstanding appeals with an assessment being made of the likely impact of those appeals, taking into account past national decisions together with any specific/local implications.
-An assessment has been undertaken by an external provider, and reviewed by officers to reflect local circumstances.
-A new three-stage appeals process was introduced on 1 April 2017, for appeals against the new 2017 rating list.
-The Council is yet to receive any appeals lodged against the rating list; therefore, a provision has been made based on officers' views of an external assessment of the potential losses arising as a result of appeals being successful.
+An assessment has been undertaken by an external provider and reviewed by officers to reflect local circumstances.
+A three-stage appeals process was introduced on 1 April 2017, for appeals against the 2017 rating list; therefore, this element of the provision has been made based on officers' views of an external assessment of the potential losses arising as a result of yet to be determined appeals being successful.

-The Council's share of the provision as at 31 March 2019 (for 2018/19, 60% of £0.900m) is £0.540m.
+The Council's share of the provision as at 31 March 2020 (for 2019/20, 40% of £1.350m) is £0.540m.

-Pensions Liability- Carrying Value at 31 March 2019 £37.512m
+Net Pensions Liability- Carrying Value at 31 March 2020 £34.393m

-The estimation of the net liability at 31 March 2019 to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+The estimation of the net liability at 31 March 2020 to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries, Hymans Robertson LLP, is engaged to provide expert advice about the assumptions to be applied.

-During 2018/19, the actuaries advised that the net pensions liability had increased by £4.120m.
+During 2019/20, the actuaries advised that the net pensions liability had decreased by £3.119m.
 This is made up of:

+• £5.078m actuarial gain

-- £2.033m actuarial loss - £2.087m loss arising from employer contributions of £1.516m being less than the pension obligations of £3.603m.
+• £1.959m loss arising from employer contributions of £1.598m being less than the pension obligations of £3.557m.